New landing architecture, streamlined merchandising, and ADA-compliant components reduce friction from discovery to checkout.

 GCI Journey Map

-• Stakeholder Alignment: Led recurring strategy sessions to gather business requirements and define measurable outcomes for design and sales performance.
+• Stakeholder Alignment and Product Strategy: Led recurring strategy and planning sessions to gather business requirements, align on success metrics, and define measurable outcomes tied to user engagement and product sales performance.

-• UX Research: Conducted behavioral analysis on the legacy site to identify navigation inefficiencies, drop-off points, and underutilized product pages.
+• UX Research and Behavioral Analysis: Analyzed user behavior data from the legacy site to identify navigation inefficiencies, drop-off points, and underperforming product pages—directly informing product structure and experience priorities.

-• SEO Strategy: Performed in-depth keyword research and implemented metadata optimization strategies to significantly improve organic search visibility.
+• SEO and Discoverability Strategy: Conducted in-depth keyword research and implemented metadata and content optimization strategies to improve organic search visibility and support long-term demand generation.

-• eCommerce Optimization: Researched industry best practices for catalog presentation and designed a product layout that emphasized clarity, accessibility, and conversion.
+• eCommerce Experience Optimization: Researched B2B and institutional eCommerce best practices and designed a product presentation model that emphasized clarity, accessibility, and conversion efficiency.

-• Visual Design Planning: Developed an updated design system that balanced branding requirements with usability standards across devices and platforms.
+• Visual System and Design Planning: Developed an updated design system that balanced brand requirements with usability, accessibility, and consistency across devices and platforms—supporting scalable product growth.

-This phase resulted in a clearly defined UX framework, streamlined content hierarchy, and a comprehensive roadmap for both rebranding and technical execution—ensuring that all design decisions supported the project’s broader goal: improving brand trust and increasing product sales.
+This phase produced a clearly defined UX and product framework, a streamlined content and product hierarchy, and a comprehensive roadmap for both rebranding and technical execution.
+By grounding decisions in research, stakeholder alignment, and measurable objectives, the foundation ensured that subsequent design and development efforts directly supported the project’s core goals: strengthening brand trust, improving product discoverability, and increasing sales performance.

 Navigation Through the Eyes of the User